|

 As with almost any project, some preliminary work and meticulous planning

-steps in the analysis procedure is to assemble the proper team of
+the analysis procedure is to assemble the proper team of knowledgeable

-knowledgeable individuals to perform the analysis.
-The most efficient
+individuals to perform the analysis.
+The most efficient and effective

-and effective analysis teams are cross-functional, with different areas of
+analysis teams are cross-functional, with different areas of expertise

-expertise represented.
-The size of the team should be adequate (typically 4
+represented.
+The size of the team should be adequate (typically 4 or 5

 Establishing ground rules and